danniel1205/tech-notes/system-design/real-cases/auto-complete-service/readme.md

 Current time complexity:

 - O(L) to find the prefix, L is the length of a prefix
-- O(K) to sort the candidates based on scores and return top K result
+- O(KLogK) to sort the candidates based on scores and return top K result

 If we limited the `L` and `K`, the time complexity is constant.